 DTC's that start with "P1" and some "P3" are Manufacturer specific codes and their code definitions vary with each vehicle manufacturer.
-When a Manufacturer specific DTC is retrieved, the LCD list of vehicle display shows а manufacturers.
-Use the UP \triangle and DOWN w buttons, as necessary, to highlight the appropriate manufacturer, then press the ENTER - button to display the correct code definition for your vehicle.
+When a Manufacturer specific DTC is retrieved, the LCD display shows a list of vehicle manufacturers.
+Use the UP and DOWN buttons, as necessary, to highlight the appropriate manufacturer, then press the ENTER ← button to display the correct code definition for your vehicle.
 A confirmation message shows on the LCD display.